JulianBayardo/Tribool/README.md

     ./threevalued "(a|b)&c" "a|b"
     ...

-And it will generate truth tables for the expressions.
+It will then generate truth tables for the expressions.
 The recognized operators
 are: -> => (then), <-> <=> (iif), + (xor), | || (or), & ^ (and), ~ ¬ (not).

+Please notice that spaces between expressions are currently not parsed properly, they will be fixed soon.